The Shame of the Cities: Background

-When politicians backed by the Tammany Hall political machine won the New York elections of 1903, ousting the good government Steffens had praised, Steffens, feeling "all up in the air", traveled to Cos Cob, Connecticut, where he adapted these articles into The Shame of the Cities.
+When politicians backed by the Tammany Hall political machine won the New York elections of 1903 and ousted the good government Steffens had praised, Steffens, feeling "all up in the air," traveled to Cos Cob, Connecticut, where he adapted these articles into The Shame of the Cities.
 McClure, Philips, and Co. first published the book in 1904.

 Synopsis

 Steffens' first article in The Shame of the Cities is "Tweed Days in St. Louis", published in October 1902.
 Steffens discusses Circuit Attorney Folk's efforts to clean up the city's corruption.
 Bribery, Steffens noted, had become commonplace in city government by the turn of the century.
 Responding to public concerns about corruption, the local Democratic Party put together a "reform" ticket, though this was "[s]imply part of the game", rather than out of a sincere desire to reform.
 Folk, however, took his duties seriously.
 He launched an investigation into the city's corruption after seeing a newspaper article which claimed that a bribe fund had been set up in a local bank to pay off city legislators who helped pass a streetcar bill.
 Folk found the bribe money in the bank, and began indicting participants in the bribery plot, leading a few of them to flee the state or the country.
 As he began to win convictions, other men involved in corruption decided to testify against their associates.
 Steffens concludes the article by claiming that "In all cities, the better classes—the business men—are the sources of corruption"; Folk, he notes, "has shown St. Louis that its bankers, brokers, corporation officers,—its business men are the sources of evil".
 Furthermore, he warns, "what went on in St. Louis is going on in most of our cities, towns, and villages.
 The problem of municipal government in America has not been solved".

 "The Shame of Minneapolis", published in January 1903, tells the story of Mayor "Doc" Ames.
 Steffens claims that Ames, on being elected mayor in 1900, "set out upon a career of corruption for which deliberateness, invention, and avarice has never been equaled".
 Ames and the complicit police force, in exchange for bribes, chose to ignore illegal gambling and prostitution.
 This arrangement attracted criminals to the city, many of whom arranged with the police to be left alone—according to Steffens, "the government of a city asked criminals to rob the people".
 The foreman of the city's grand jury, Hovey C. Clarke, was primarily responsible for breaking up the Ames machine.
 After being selected to the jury in April 1902, he and his colleagues paid several private detectives to investigate the machine.
 After the conviction of Ames' brother, Fred, Mayor Ames fled the state, and the city government was thrown into disarray.
 The new acting mayor, Alderman D. Percy Jones, replaced Ames' men on the police force with good officers Ames had fired.
 "Minneapolis should be clean and sweet for a little while at least", Steffens concluded.